Anti-miscegenation laws: South Africa

 Early prohibitions on interracial marriages date back to the rule of the Dutch East India Company when High Commissioner Van Rheede prohibited marriages between European settlers and heelslag or full-blooded slave women (that is, of pure Asian or African origin) in 1685.
 The ban was never enforced.

 In 1905, German South West Africa banned the "Rassenmischehe" (racial mixed marriage).
 These bans had no legal basis in German citizenship laws (issued in 1870 and 1913) and the "decrees [were] issued by either a colonial governor or the colonial secretary", they were "not laws that had received the approval of the Reichstag".
 Similar such laws were also adopted in the German colonies of German East Africa (1906) and German Samoa (1912).

 In 1927, the Pact coalition government passed a law prohibiting marriages between whites and blacks (though not between whites and "coloured" people).
 An attempt was made to extend this ban in 1936 to marriages between whites and coloureds when a bill was introduced in parliament, but a commission of inquiry recommended against it.

-South Africa's Prohibition of Mixed Marriages Act, passed in 1949 under Apartheid, forbade marriages between whites and anyone deemed to be non-whites.
+South Africa's Prohibition of Mixed Marriages Act, passed in 1949 under apartheid, forbade marriages between whites and anyone who was deemed to be non-whites.
 The Population Registration Act (No. 30) of 1950 provided the basis for separating the population of South Africa into different races.
-Under the terms of this act, all residents of South Africa were to be classified as white, coloured, or native (later called Bantu) people.
+Under the terms of this act, all residents of South Africa were to be classified as either a native "white" South African, a "black" immigrant (these typically originating from Bantu lands across the border to the north), or a "colored" person of visibly mixed race parentage.
 Indians were included under the category "Asian" in 1959.
 Also in 1950, the Immorality Act was passed, which criminalized all sexual relations between whites and non-whites.
 The Immorality Act of 1950 extended an earlier ban on sexual relations between whites and blacks (the Immorality Act [No. 5] of 1927) to a ban on sexual relations between whites and any non-whites.
-Both Acts were repealed in 1985 as part of the reforms carried out during the tenure of P. W. Botha.
+Both Acts were repealed in 1985 as a part of the reforms which were carried out during the tenure of P. W. Botha.

 Australia

-In the late 18th century and early 19th century, laws called Half-Caste Acts which included anti-interracial marriage clauses were enacted in some of the Australian states, including the Northern Territory, Western Australia and Queensland.
-From the start there was a widespread ideology in lawmaking of separating races due to inferiority.
-However, by the mid-1930s there was a shift in which they used the anti miscegenation clauses to control who specifically Aboriginal peoples can marry in order to promote “assimilation” but this did not change their views on their inferiority, just merely to improve them by “whitening”.
-Surprisingly, at the beginning when these acts were passed the biggest fear was not interracial aboriginal and white intermarriage, but aboriginal and Asian intermarriage, a reflection on Australia’s extreme stance during the yellow peril era, but after the white Australia Policy which banned all Asian immigration from 1901 on, these fears subsided and their attention was put on aboriginal and white interracial marriages and sexual behavior.